trevorsheridan/more/README.md

 Next install the Node Package Manager (NPM).
 To do so run the following command: `curl http://npmjs.org/install.sh | sh` or `curl http://npmjs.org/install.sh | sudo sh`.

-#### Hunter
+#### Sift

-Once you've installed Node and NPM clone the latest stable release from Github, navigate to the "hunter" directory in a terminal and type `sudo npm install -g`.
-This will install Hunter globally.
-You can now do whatever you want with the hunter clone.
+Once you've installed Node and NPM clone the latest stable release from Github, navigate to the "sift" directory in a terminal and type `sudo npm install -g`.
+This will install Sift globally.
+You can now do whatever you want with the Sift clone.

 ### Uninstall

-To uninstall Hunter run the command: `sudo npm uninstall -g hunter`.
+To uninstall Sift run the command: `sudo npm uninstall -g sift`.

 ### CSS